alcrene/smttask/docs/task_outputs.rst

 For developers: Which functions interact with output files
 ==========================================================

-Functions which depend on the directory layout of input/output data stores (all in ``smttask/base.py``):
+Functions which depend on the directory layout of input/output data stores (found in ``smttask/base.py`` unless indicated otherwise):

 - `TaskInput.load()`  : Reads result files from the input data store for _upstream tasks_
 - `Task.get_output()` : User-facing function: returns a result associated with a particular name